Getting your children to do their homework is a struggle, isn’t it?

 Homework is important.

-But there are other things that are even more important: Responsibility, persistence, commitment, curiosity, a love for learning.
+But there are other things that are even more important: Responsibility, persistence, commitment, curiosity, and a love for learning.

 So try out the tips today.
 What’s there to lose?